open-dovetail/fabric-chaincode/README.md

 - Clone this repo into an empty working directory: `git clone https://github.com/open-dovetail/fabric-chaincode.git`
 - Setup development environment by executing the script: `scripts/setup.sh`
 - Build and run a sample Flogo model [marble](./samples/marble) as described in [README.md](./samples/marble/README.md)

+## Write smart contract specification in JSON

+For smart contract developers who do not want to code, you can define chaincode transactions in a JSON file, and then use the Flogo CLI command to generate a Flogo app and build it into a chaincode package that can be deployed and run in a Fabric network.

+All you need to do is to provided a JSON specification of a contract, and then optionally edit the data mapping via drag-and-drop in either the open-source Flogo Web-UI or the more advanced TIBCO Flogo Enterprise Web-UI.
+Thus, you can implement a Fabric chaincode without any programming in Java, Go, nor JavaScript.

+The [contract example](./contract) shows the JSON schema for smart contract and a sample contract that you can build and test using the Fabric test-network.

 ## View and edit Flogo model